 Our business and affairs are managed under the direction of our Board of Directors.
 Our Board has retained our Adviser to manage our day-to-day real estate operations, and the acquisition and disposition of investments, subject to our Board's oversight.
-We currently have two directors and we intend to expand the Board prior to the completion of this offering to eight members.
 Our Board of Directors elects our officers, who serve at the discretion of our Board of Directors.
 The address of each of our executive officers and directors is c/o Gladstone Land Corporation, 1521 Westbranch Drive, Second Floor, McLean, Virginia 22102.